 - Offer the most comprehensive, multi-disciplinary learning environment possible

 In concert with these specific purposes, general unrestricted endowment giving enables the School to become less dependent on tuition as its primary source of revenue, which increases our flexibility and ability to innovate as we help young men and women to grow in knowledge and grace.
-Through the generosity of our constituents - alumni, parents, parents of alumni, and friends – capital appreciation, and fiscal discipline, the endowment grew by over 64% between July 1, 2009, and today's $48,635,525, from which we draw approximately 7% of the School's annual operating income.
+Through the generosity of our constituents - alumni, parents, parents of alumni, and friends – capital appreciation, and fiscal discipline, the endowment is at an all-time high, from which we draw approximately 7-8% of the School's annual operating income.

 Endowment funding is a critical component of every financially sound independent school.
 Your generous support of the endowment not only provides a permanent and stable foundation for Portsmouth Abbey School’s future, it also has a direct impact on today’s students.
 Income from endowed funds provides perpetual resources that support the ongoing work of Portsmouth Abbey’s faculty, staff, and monastic community as they help students to grow in knowledge and grace.

 Where can my endowed gift go?

 - Unrestricted Gifts to the endowment enable the Board of Regents to utilize income, and potentially, principal wherever they determine it is most needed.

 - Scholarship Funds enable the School to continue to offer financial aid to more than 35% of its student body whose families want their children receive a Portsmouth Abbey education, but lack all of the necessary financial resources.

 - Faculty Resources like endowed chairs and funds for professional development, departmental resources, and faculty salaries help the School to attract and retain the best educators.